rabbitmq/ra/docs/internals/INTERNALS.md

 This effect, when emitted, is evaluated on all nodes and not just the leader.

 It is not guaranteed that a snapshot will be taken.
-A decision to take a snapshot or delay is taken using a number of internal Ra state factors.
+A decision to take a snapshot or to delay it is taken using a number of internal Ra state factors.
 The goal is to minimise disk I/O activity when possible.

-### State Machine Versioning
+## State Machine Versioning

 It is eventually necessary to make changes to the state machine code.
 Any changes to a state machine that would result in a different end state when